 Since 1995, however, the industry has been in a gradual decline.
-In 1997, the number of thoroughbred foals fell to around 8,000, and its number in 2016 was just about 6,900.
+In 1997, the number of thoroughbred foals fell to around 8,000, and its number in 2019 was 7,387.

 Bloodstock Sales in Japan are conducted by the Japan Bloodhorse Breeders' Association (JBBA) in cooperation with various local breeders' associations, and by the Japan Racing Horse Association (JRHA) who conducts the famous public auction, "JRHA Select Sale."
-As the number of thoroughbreds born decreases, horses are sold at a higher price at the sales, and the number of unsold racehorses has gradually begun to decrease.

 Although the number of thoroughbreds has decreased, the breeding standards - as well as their expectations for the foals - have been getting higher every year.

 The establishment of the Japan Cup in 1981 resulted in the breeding industry setting a goal for producing faster and stronger horses that could hold their own worldwide.
 One of the goals of the Japan Cup was to bring forth steady improvement of the domestic-bred horses through the introduction of superior stallions and broodmares from overseas.
 This program has borne fruit to a point where the winners of GI races in some of the world's leading racing nations have been produced in Japan.
-As a result Japanese-bred horses are increasingly drawing attention on the global racing stage.
+As a result Japanesebred horses are increasingly drawing attention on the global racing stage.